 Whilst the 1st reason may seem obvious, the 2nd reason is less well known.

-This can incur a lot of expenses on the fire brigade and a false alarm could cost the taxpayer around £2,900.
+This can incur many expenses on the fire brigade, and a false alarm could cost the taxpayer around £2,900.
 This cost could be passed onto the business that raised the false alarm under the Localism Act 2011.
 Since the fire brigade has been imposing the costs onto business with a lot of false alarms, they have seen a rise in Fire Alarm Inspections for businesses in the London area.

 Testing your fire alarm weekly is different from having it serviced.
 It doesn’t require a professional to carry out the test.
 This doesn’t mean that your system doesn’t need to be serviced!

 It is a regulatory requirement to have a fully operational fire alarm for the premises that need them.
 That’s why regular testing is important.
-There have been some very expensive fines for both businesses and landlords that haven’t had their fire alarm systems checked.
-Visit the Stay Legal website to see the top 25 expensive fines for fire safety breaches, they also explain the Fire safety breaches which caused the fine and how it could have been prevented.
+There have been some costly fines for both businesses and landlords that haven’t had their fire alarm systems checked.
+Visit the Stay Legal website to see the top 25 expensive fines for fire safety breaches, and they also explain the Fire safety breaches, which caused the fine and how it could have been prevented.